cjsteel/presentation-reveal-md-demo/slides.md

 ## reveal-md

-reveal-md allows you to leverage many of the features of reveal.js while maintaining a separation of content, code and style.
+*reveal-md* allows you to leverage reveal.js while maintaining a better separation of content, code and style.

 * Focus on content.
 * Maintain consistent styles.
-* Separation is voluntary.
+* Separation is voluntary, nothing prevents you from mixing in code when required.

-Note: Maintaining separate code, style and content can be annoying for coders.
+Note: Maintaining separate code, style and content is considered to be a best practice but sometimes....

 ----

 ## Requirements

+* git
 * npm
 * reveal-md

+Instructions to follow

 Notes: Here I will outline how to do this in your home directory without root or sudo access but you can do this in whatever way you like.